VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-themes.md

 ![assets](media/manage-assets.png)

-## Manage Theme Color Configurations
+## Manage theme color configurations

 You can use ready-made color configurations that can be applied to the theme, or you can create your own color scheme using chat.gpt: